 "Working with the Pride family on this incredible property has been a gift.
 Jim and Carolyn set the bar high for us in those very first days.
 Led by their example, and now that of their children, we have been able to cultivate both a remarkably talented internal team as well as a passionate and loyal client following.
 Clearly neither of those things would have happened without the wine, but really it is the people who set this business apart and make our success such a shared pleasure."

 In addition to her position at Pride Mountain Vineyards, Wendy is in her third term on the Board of Directors for Family Winemakers of California.
-She is immeasurably proud of her husband Mark Doherty, for living his dream: after six vintages as winemaker at Hirsch Vineyards, he is now launching his own project and consulting for several other brands .
-They live happily in Calistoga, California with their large and loveable Malamute, Rufus.
+She lives happily in Calistoga with her husband, Mark, and their large and loveable Malamute, Rufus.